 Raw fruits and vegetables contain a load of fiber (helping eliminate waste) and easily absorbed vitamins, minerals, and protein (which together boost energy) -- and not the toxins or chemicals a cleanse is meant to avoid.
 Aim to incorporate five servings of raw produce daily.
 Raw fruits and vegetables are also high in water, so they fill you up faster, which reduces caloric intake, and help keep you hydrated.
 Schedule a cleanse in the warmer months and there should be access to plenty of fresh produce at bargain prices.

 Waste builds up in digestive tracts (i.e., the intestines) over time.
 As tiny particles cling to the sides, the intestines become an increasingly narrow pathway for elimination.
-Livestrong suggests using an all-natural fiber supplement such as psyllium husk to clean out your system periodically.
-Psyllium husk is available as a powder (12 ounces are $9 at The Vitamin Shoppe) and in gelcaps (100 are $6.50 from Jet.com).
+Livestrong suggests using an all-natural fiber supplement such as psyllium husk to clean out the system periodically.
+Psyllium husk is available as a powder (12 ounces are $9 at The Vitamin Shoppe) and in gelcaps (100 are $7 from The Vitamin Shoppe).
 It's a gentle natural supplement, and some find even one teaspoon or three gelcaps is sufficient.
 Start small and increase gradually as needed.

 In addition to the impressive anti-inflammatory and antioxidant properties of ginger, this superfood is an impressive detox aid, the Alternative Daily website says.
 Among its many functions, ginger helps boost blood flow and speed digestion, both essential to ridding the body of toxins.
 Ginger, with a high-fiber diet, will clean out the digestive tract thoroughly.
 Consuming ginger raw or in tea form (check a favorite herbal tea purveyor, or mix raw ginger with hot water) are the most effective ways to get the spicy detox power into your body.
 At about 50 cents an ounce, it's also one of the cheapest edible medicinal plants.